-Several working parties have been providing content for members on topics such as climate change scenario testing, climate assumptions and scenario modelling, climate disclosures (including quarterly newsletters), climate change reserving, and climate & nature risk reporting, as well as the implications of net zero for investment portfolios.
-Additionally, the IFoA's biodiversity working party is raising awareness on incorporating biodiversity into climate scenario analysis.
+Several working parties have providing content for members on topics such as climate change scenario testing, assumptions climate and scenario modelling, climate disclosures (including quarterly newsletters), climate change reserving, and climate & nature risk reporting, as well as the implications of net zero for investment portfolios.
+Additionally, the IFoA's biodiversity working party is incorporating awareness on biodiversity into climate scenario analysis.